- Category

 Human Factors - Crew Safety

 The implementation of alternatives to conventional fossil-based fuels is key to the decarbonization of the global shipping industry.
-Ammonia is part of the future maritime fuel mix, as it can be combusted with almost no carbon dioxide emissions.
-However, using ammonia as a shipping fuel involves safety hazards: primarily toxicity, but also onboard fires and explosions.
+Ammonia is one of the promising fuels for zero-emissions ocean transport.
+However, using ammonia as a shipping fuel involves safety hazards: primarily toxicity, but also combustible and flammability risks in confined spaces where sufficient oxygen is present.
 Therefore, it is crucial to understand these risks and the safeguards that can be implemented to mitigate them.

 At MMMCZCS, we have pioneered an innovative multi-disciplinary approach to assess and address the ammonia-related onboard safety risks to a ship’s crew.
 This project is a collaboration with the Lloyd’s Register Maritime Decarbonization Hub (MDH), with contributions from other partners.